Toast Hawaii: History

-Cancer risk
+Health concerns

 Because of the combination of ingredients, there is the concern that toast Hawaii and similarly composed dishes have the potential to form carcinogenic nitrosamines due to the combination of nitrates in the ham curing salt and the amino acids in the cheese in the acidic environment of the pineapple.
 However, investigations by the Food Technology department at the Berliner Hochschule für Technik did not reveal any increased levels of nitrosamines.

 Distribution

 Toast Hawaii was a typical meal for West German families up until the 1970s and was a popular dish in pubs, party rooms, and bowling alleys in the 1980s.
 However, by 2015 the more commonly consumed pineapple-centric dish in Germany was Hawaiian pizza; unlike Hawaiian pizza, which is distributed globally, Toast Hawaii has remained a purely German phenomenon.
 About ten years after its introduction, Hawaiian toast also found its way into the cuisine of East Germany, but was limited to being served in restaurants, as pineapples were a scarce and expensive good in East Germany.
 In East German home kitchens, versions of Karlsbader Schnitte were more popular, using the more commonly available Jagdwurst or meatloaf and omitting the pineapple.

 In Austria, Toast Hawaii was seen as one of the markers of Americanization in the 1950s, but the Hawaii schnitzel even more so.
 The dish has also been available in Switzerland since the 1950s; the Zurich-Kloten Airport restaurant was one of the first to serve Hawaiian toast in Switzerland around 1960 and was one of the top ten most Googled recipes in 2013.